mhjoshi5-cmd/Sea-ice-thickness-ICESat2-pipeline/README.md

 ## Overview

 This project implements a Python-based geospatial data pipeline to process ICESat-2 satellite observations and estimate sea ice thickness using hydrostatic balance equations.
+These estimations were compared with ship based EM data and snowbuoy data from 2019-2024.
+The field comparisons were performed using ArcGIS Pro.
+This pipeline demonstrates only ICESat-2 ATL10 data.

 The workflow integrates satellite remote sensing data, geophysical modeling, and automated batch processing to generate analysis-ready environmental datasets.